topfreegames/pitaya-admin/README.md

 }
 ```

 All of the used protobuf messages can be found at [pitaya-protos](https://github.com/topfreegames/pitaya-protos).
+You can implement the remotes on your own components as shown above, or you can use the components defined at the package remotes.

 ## **Send Push**